-- Make sure the tongue is not hanging out.
+- Cut off tongue - Make sure the tongue is not hanging out.
 If it is, tuck it in or cut it off.

-- If you're taking pictures after you've gutted the dear, cover up the blood on the cavity with your backpack, bow, gun, leaves or other natural habitat.
+- Cover Guts - If you're taking pictures after you've gutted the dear, cover up the blood on the cavity with your backpack, bow, gun, vegetation, leaves or other natural habitat.

-- Take lots of pictures from different angles to capture different sides of the antlers.
+- Different angles - Take lots of pictures from different angles to capture different sides of the antlers.